New Pennsylvania Car Seat Law Aims to Prevent Injuries for Child Passengers

 Long gone are the days when parents would load their children into the back of the station wagon and set off on a family trip.
 Not only is the station wagon, largely, a relic of the past but also most parents today would be aghast at the possibility of having their child bounce around in a vehicle unrestrained by a seat belt or safety seat.
 We have truly shifted to a more safety conscious society and most people are fully aware of the steps needed to mitigate the known risks of modern life.
+Our child injury lawyers explain how these new laws are trying to prevent injuries to children.

 Thus, a new safety law that was signed into law on June 13, 2016, by Pennsylvania Governor Tom Wolf is thoroughly a product of our modern times.
 The Bill is targeted at protecting the health and safety of young children who ride in a car, van, or truck with their parents or other caregivers.